Medical-Event-Data-Standard/meds_etl/README.md

 `meds_etl_flat flat flat_meds` where flat is a folder containing MEDS Flat data and `flat_meds` is the target folder to store the results in.

+The expected input format is a folder with a metadata.json file and a flat_data subfolder.
+The flat_data subfolder can contain any number of csv or Parquet files.

 For example, the following CSV would be converted into the following MEDS patient:

 Input CSV: